WlSunshine/IOAT-software/README.md

 2.3 Download

-IOAT can be freely downloaded from https://pan.baidu.com/s/1PnZlfxYI11lQJ6yecABGtg, password:xkd0.
+IOAT can be freely downloaded from https://pan.baidu.com/s/1qD6mUQBquSQPyfJtudqR5A , password:xkwm.
 Compress the zip package (or 7z) into a specified file folder.

 2.4 Data Format